 Secondly, we need to cultivate and demand a leadership worthy of its claim; a leadership that is morally sensitive to the needs and aspirations of our diverse communities; that is sensitive to human suffering; and profoundly committed to the pursuit of justice, the work of peace and the struggle to end gang violence and police abuse so that our peoples can live in security in their homes and walk without fear in their streets.
-It will be a leadership not looking for back-patting approval or bankrupt ideas from the established order, but one which values the voice and vision of the people and struggles with them to achieve the conditions and means to live a good and meaningful life.
+It will be a leadership not looking for back-patting approval or bankrupt ideas from the established order or even well-meaning yet mistaken progressives, but one which values the voice and vision of the people and struggles with them to achieve the conditions and means to live a good and meaningful life.